Specimens of Tyrannosaurus: "Peter": AWMM-IL 2022.9

 Peter is the nickname given to a specimen on loan to the Auckland War Memorial Museum by an anonymous owner, currently on display alongside "Barbara" until the end of 2023.
 The specimen is estimated to be 66.8 million years old and almost of adult size.
 He was recovered from Niobrara County, Wyoming.

-"Peter" is one of only four incredibly rare and visually stunning obisidian black colored tyrannosaurus rex.
+"Peter" is one of only four incredibly rare obsidian black colored tyrannosaurus rexes.

 He was likely killed by exocannibalism as entire sections of bone were damaged, and some were split open by huge crushing bite-forces.
 The nature of the crushing on the femur and tibia, along with size of the bite marks, indicates that these bones were bitten through by another Tyrannosaurus rex.
 There is also a set of smaller, parallel tooth marks nearby on the shaft that are not attributable to an adult T. rex.
 Explanations for this behavior range from response to over-crowded populations, limited food supply, sexual dominance, or even play.